kaltura/playkit-android-kava/DOCUMENTATION.md

 Like other Kaltura`s Playkit plugins, Kava have a configurations that can be used by application.
 In following code snippet we will see how to configure Kava with custom parameters.
 Below you will have detailed explanation of each field and it default values.
+Note, you can use KavaAnalyticsConfig object or build Json with your configurations.

 ```java
 public class MainActivity extends AppCompatActivity {